rchain/reference/faq.md

 The Co-op officers are: Greg Meredith, President; Evan Jensen, Secretary; Lise Rice, Treasurer.

 There are three steering committees where Members collaborate to shape and organize the Cooperative: the Executive Committee, the Governance Committee, and the Compensation Committee.
-All committees have open participation but are limited to 11 working members plus a chair.
+All committees have open participation but some are limited to 11 working members plus a chair.

 **What comm channels does the Co-op use?**
-- Co-op members, leadership and developers share a private Discord server.
+- Co-op members, leadership, and developers share a private Discord server.
 To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
 - RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
 This policy change affects not just RChain, but all large Slack teams that support open enrollment.
 - [Github](https://github.com/rchain/) is used for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) sends news and announcements.